 However, some cooks prefer to brine their turkey every 30-40 minutes as it cooks electric roaster oven.

 Remember that whenever you remove the roaster lid to baste the turkey, the heat is escaping, cooling off the interior.
-This can lead to a longer cooking time until the turkey is done.
+This can lead to a longer cooking time.

 Keeping Turkey Warm in an Electric Roaster